open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudspannerreceiver/examples/googlecloudspanner-local/README.md

 Stop containers with all data saved in volumes.
 `docker compose down`

 Stop containers with volumes removal.
-Usefull for clean starts.
+Useful for clean starts.
 `docker compose down -v`